Red Hot Chili Peppers: Legacy and influence

-The members of Korn, who were formerly in the funk metal band L.A.P.D., have also cited them as an influence.
-Kiedis said the band were early to combine "hardcore funk and hip-hop-style vocals", and suggested they had influenced Limp Bizkit, Kid Rock, and Linkin Park.
+Kiedis said the Red Hot Chili Peppers were early to combine "hardcore funk and hip-hop-style vocals", and suggested that they had influenced Limp Bizkit, Kid Rock and Linkin Park.
 Smith said, "Certainly Anthony's singing style and voice lends itself to being unique, and nobody sounds like him.
 The cool thing about it is we can play any style of music whether it's hard and fast, or loud or quiet, slow or medium, whatever it is; rock or funk, and it still sounds like us.
 I'm proud of that because sometimes bands don't have that strong personality where you go, 'Oh, that's boom, right away.'"

-Recognition
+In 2004, the Australian songwriter Nick Cave said: "I'm forever near a stereo saying, 'What the fuck is this garbage?'
+And the answer is always the Red Hot Chili Peppers."
+The line is widely quoted in criticism of the band; Flea, a fan of Cave, wrote that it had hurt him.
+In 2025, Cave wrote an apology on his website, saying it was "an offhand and somewhat uncharitable remark" with "no malice intended", and announced that he and Flea had recently collaborated.

+Awards and recognition

-The Red Hot Chili Peppers were inducted into the Rock and Roll Hall of Fame In April 2012.
-The induction lineup was Kiedis, Flea, Smith, Klinghoffer, Frusciante, Slovak (represented by his brother James), Irons and Martinez; Frusciante was invited, but did not attend.
-Navarro and Sherman were not inducted; Sherman said he felt "dishonored".
+The Red Hot Chili Peppers were inducted into the Rock and Roll Hall of Fame in April 2012.
+The induction lineup was Kiedis, Flea, Smith, Klinghoffer, Frusciante, Slovak (represented by his brother James), Irons, and Martinez.
+Frusciante was invited, but did not attend.
+Navarro and Sherman were not inducted; Sherman said that he felt "dishonored".
 The band performed "By the Way", "Give It Away" and "Higher Ground", which included Irons and Martinez on drums.
 It was the first time Kiedis and Flea had performed with Irons in more than 20 years.

-In 2003, Rolling Stone released their first list of the "500 Greatest Albums of All Time", with Blood Sugar Sex Magik at 310 and Californication at 399.
-In 2012, a revised list was released, with Californication at 401.
-In 2020, Rolling Stone released another version of the list, with Blood Sugar Sex Magik at 186 and Californication at 286.
+In 2003, Rolling Stone released their first list of the "500 Greatest Albums of All Time", with Blood Sugar Sex Magik at No. 310 and Californication at No. 399.
+In 2012, a revised list was released, with Californication at No. 401.
+In 2020, Rolling Stone released another version of the list, with Blood Sugar Sex Magik at No. 186 and Californication at No. 286.
 The band received a star on the Hollywood Walk of Fame on March 31, 2022.
-George Clinton, Woody Harrelson and Bob Forrest unveiled the star at the ceremony.
+George Clinton, Woody Harrelson, and Bob Forrest unveiled the star at the ceremony.
 On August 28, 2022, the band received the Global Icon Award at the 2022 MTV Video Music Awards.
 The award was presented to them by Cheech & Chong.